Soliton Resonances in Four Dimensional Wess-Zumino-Witten Model: Examples and Figures

 \subsection{V-Shape Solution}

-As we mentioned in section \ref{sec-4-1}, the V-shape solution appears when we take the large phase shift limit of a two-soliton.
-From \eqref{Phase_Shift_Factor}, the phase shift factor $\widetilde\delta$ grows when we take the limit $\lambda_2\rightarrow\overline\lambda_1$.
-In the case (2) of \eqref{Reduced solutions of 2-soliton}, the NL$\sigma$M action density $\cal{L}_\sigma$ becomes zero when $\lambda_2\rightarrow\overline\lambda_1$, during this procedure, the gap in two-soliton interaction goes larger, hence two V-shape solitons will emerge.
+As we mentioned in Sec. \ref{sec-4-1}, the V-shape solution appears when we take the large phase-shift limit of a two-soliton.
+From \eqref{Phase_Shift_Factor}, the phase-shift factor $\widetilde\delta$ grows when we take the limit $\lambda_2\rightarrow\overline\lambda_1$.
+In the case (2) of \eqref{Reduced solutions of 2-soliton}, the NL$\sigma$M action density $\cal{L}_\sigma$ becomes zero when $\lambda_2\rightarrow\overline\lambda_1$ and, during this procedure, the gap in the two-soliton interaction grows larger, hence two V-shape solitons will emerge.